We're here to help

 Here are the numbers of people receiving domiciliary care by nation, according to recent estimates:

-England – 818,000 (2021-22)
+England – 641,000

-Scotland – 89,480 (2022-23)
+Scotland – 110,020

-Wales – 28,596 (2018-19)
+Wales – 28,596

-Northern Ireland – 23,248 (2023)
+Northern Ireland – 40,363

-Estimated UK total – 959,324
+Estimated UK total – 819,979

 Which home care services are most popular?

-The number of QCQ-registered domiciliary care services is particularly high in England (48%), growing from 8,659 to 12,808 between 2016-17 and 2022-23.
-By contrast, the popularity of private care homes with nursing has decreased by 5% (and 11% without nursing).
+The number of Care Quality Commission-registered (CQC) domiciliary care services in England has continued to grow from 8,414 in 2017 to 13,733 in 2024 – an increase of 63%.
+By contrast, CQC care homes with nursing decreased by 5% in the same period (and by 11% for those without nursing).

-While many patients find domiciliary care to be a convenient option, many apply for it because either they - or their families - can’t afford the cost of living in a care home.
-Other social factors including long waiting lists for community care and the pressing need to free up NHS hospital beds.
+While many patients find domiciliary care to be a convenient option, many apply for it because either they – or their families – can’t afford the cost of living in a care home.
+Other social factors include long waiting lists for community care and the pressing need to free up NHS hospital beds.

-This tallies up with research by the Homeware Association, which found that 85% of home care agencies say the people they support found it harder to access healthcare in 2023 than in previous years.
+This tallies up with research by the Homecare Association, which found that 85% of home care agencies say the people they support found it harder to access healthcare in 2023 than in previous years.

 How many home care agencies are there in the UK?

-Different types of domiciliary care providers include those who specialise in ‘hourly’ or ‘visiting’ homecare, supported living, assisted living, or live-in care.
+Different types of domiciliary care providers include those who specialise in ‘hourly’ or ‘visiting’ home care, supported living, assisted living, or live-in care.

-Number of domiciliary care providers by UK nation in 2024
+Number of domiciliary care providers by UK nation in 2025

-England – 12,808
+England – 11,207

 Scotland – 788